Chart Color Schemes

 AreaSearch assessment of residential development drivers sees a low level of activity in Tumut Surrounds, placing the area among the bottom 25% of areas assessed nationally

-This results in relatively constrained buyer choice, supporting interest in existing homes.
-New construction has been entirely comprised of standalone homes, maintaining the area's traditional low density character with a focus on family homes appealing to those seeking space.
-The estimated population count of 514 people per dwelling approval reflects its quiet, low activity development environment.
-Population forecasts indicate Tumut Surrounds will gain approximately 387 residents by 2041.
-Building activity is keeping pace with growth projections, though buyers may experience heightened competition as the population grows.
+All new construction in the area has consisted solely of standalone homes, maintaining Tumut Surrounds' traditional low density character with a focus on family homes appealing to those seeking space.
+The estimated population per dwelling approval is 514 people, reflecting its quiet, low activity development environment.
+Population forecasts indicate Tumut Surrounds will gain approximately 380 residents by 2041.
+Building activity appears to be keeping pace with growth projections, though buyers may experience heightened competition as the population grows.

 Frequently Asked Questions - Development